Qt1980/reading-notes/java.md

 1. *Debugging*: The process of detecting and removing of existing and potential errors in software code.
 1. *Flowchart*: A graphical representation of an algorithm.

+__Expressions__

+An expression evaluates into a single value.
+There are two types of expressions.
+The first is on that only assigns values to a varaible.
+Example: ```var color ='black'```.
+This expression shows that only the color black as been assigned to the variable.
+If no color is assigned then the computer will read the variable as 'Undefined'.

+The second type of expression os one that uses two or more values that result ina single value.
+Example: ```var area = 3 * 2;```.
+The browser will read this as a return value of 6.